-So just as the inclusion of the gentiles in the early church became heirs of the promise, this impact altered what it meant to be a gentile as a gentile in Christ.
-Likewise the inclusion of samesex-attracted individuals in the church alter what it means to be gay or bisexual in Christ.
-Just as the gentiles remained gentiles but as transformed gentiles in Christ, so too do we who are gay or bi remain gay or bi still yet transformed into something more in Christ.
-Just as the Gentiles world becomes changed due to Christ, so too does Christ change the entire world for the lgbtq.
-Our identity, our way of life, our way of being, whether Gentile or lgbtq, no longer remains as it was in the world but it becomes beautifully transformed into something wonderful, something mysterious by the Son of Man, the new Adam that is calling expectantantly into the hope of his tomorrow and his kingdom now.
+So just as the inclusion of the Gentiles in the early church became heirs of the promise, this impact altered what it meant to be a Gentile as a Gentile in Christ.
+Likewise, the inclusion of same-sex-attracted individuals in the church alters what it means to be gay or bisexual in Christ.
+Just as the Gentiles remained Gentiles but as transformed Gentiles in Christ, so too do we who are gay or bi remain gay or bi still yet transformed into something more in Christ.
+Just as the Gentiles world becomes changed due to Christ, so too does Christ change the entire world for the LGBTQ.
+Our identity, our way of life, our way of being, whether Gentile or LGBTQ, no longer remains as it was in the world but it becomes beautifully transformed into something wonderful, something mysterious by the Son of Man, the new Adam that is calling expectantly into the hope of his tomorrow and his kingdom now.

 I am yours is an incredibly tough thing to say.
 I do not know if I am even fully there in meaning it when I pray this to God.
 To answer and commit to saying, “Yes Lord, I am yours” requires a commitment to a costly way of life, a way of life that demands we give up the entirety of who we are and all that we are.
 A complete handing over that leaves no corner of our being unchanged, untransformed by the grace of Christ and the power of the Spirit.
 The good news it is and will be Christ by his Spirit that will perfect us.